Coming soon

 Performance and dividends

-The VCT aims to pay annual dividends of at least 5% of the NAV per share.
-The VCT has paid 19p in dividends in the five years to December 2021, equivalent to 25.8% of the starting net asset value on 31 December 2016.
-Please note, dividends are variable and not guaranteed.
+The VCT aims to pay annual dividends of at least 5% of NAV.
+Over five years the VCT has paid cumulative dividends equivalent to 63.1% of the VCT’s starting net asset value.
+Dividends are variable and not guaranteed.

 NAV and cumulative dividends per share over five years (p)